-Any person who is at least twenty-one years of age shall be eligible to serve as a trustee, provided that a majority of the trustees shall also be Fellows or Retired Fellows of the Academy.
+Any person who has reached his twenty-first year shall be eligible to serve as a trustee, provided that a majority of the trustees shall also be Fellows or Retired Fellows of the Academy.

 2.1.5.
 RESIGNATION

 Any trustee may resign at any time by giving written notice to the chair or the secretary of the Board of Trustees.
 Such resignation shall take effect on the date specified therein, or, if no date is specified, on the date of acceptance thereof as determined by the chair of the Board.